npgsql/doc/doc/migration-3.0.md

   See [#641](https://github.com/npgsql/npgsql/issues/641) for more details.
 * Previously, Npgsql set DateStyle=ISO, lc_monetary=C and extra_float_digits=3 on all connections it created.
 This is no longer case, if you rely on these parameters you must send them yourself.
+* NpgsqlConnection.Clone() will now only return a new connection with the same connection string as the original.
+  Previous versions returned an open connection if the original was open, and copied the Notice event listeners as well.
+  Note: NpgsqlConnection.Clone() was accidentally missing from 3.0.0 and 3.0.1.
 * Removed the obsolete `NpgsqlParameterCollection.Add(name, value)` method.
 Use `AddWithValue()` instead, which also exists in SqlClient.
 * <del>The savepoint manipulation methods on `NpgsqlTransaction` have been renamed from `Save`, and `Rollback` to